mievenfall/Local-Search-Algorithms_n-Queen/README.md

 - Run `python main.py`
 - Follow the prompts to enter the number of instances for n-Queen problems
 - With instance < 5, the program will print the initial board and final board to the output, with the result for each board and the average result.
-- With instance >=5, the program will print the average result.
+- With instance >=5, the program will only print the average result.